Sign in

 History of Shredding Machines

-There are a few reasons why heating oil is so expensive in the UK.
-One reason is that the UK imports most of its oil, so it is subject to fluctuations in the global oil market.
-Another reason is that the UK government taxes oil heavily, in order to encourage people to switch to more sustainable energy sources.
+There are a few reasons for the high cost of heating oil in the UK.
+One reason is that the UK imports most of its oil, making it subject to global market fluctuations.
+Another reason is the heavy tax on oil by the UK government to encourage people to switch to more sustainable energy sources.

 Is an oil heating system being phased out?